heidricha/git-doc/README.md

   - github.com
   - gitlab.com

-For groups/individuals the project master sets the access rigths
+For groups/individuals the project master sets the access rigths.

-For deployments, the ssh way is the only option, _deployment keys_ are handled separately, always readonly access, no accidental pushes etc.

 ### Create new repo from local dir
 For server population, the project with the repository should be created first (usually easy on web UI)